Documentation Index

 export MLX_PROJECT="your-project-name"

-Method 2: Use mlx configure (recommended).
+Method 2: Use mlx configure (recommended)

 $ mlx configure

-Endpoint: https://... # mlx endpoint you are using.
-Example: https://clustername.mlxp.ncloud.com
+Endpoint: https://... # mlx endpoint to use Example: https://clustername.mlxp.ncloud.com

-Workspace name: xxxx # Workspace to be used
+Workspace name: xxxx # Workspace to use

-Project name: xxxx # Project to be used
+Project name: xxxx # Project to use

 API Key: xxxx # API key issued

-Create model
+Create a model

 mlx model-registry create model {model_name}

-Create version
+Create a version

 mlx model-registry create version {model_name} {version}

-Upload model
+Upload a model

 mlx model-registry upload {model_name} {version} ./local_path

-Download model
+Download a model

 mlx model-registry download {model_name} {version} ./output_path